mjenior/promptpal/README.md

-# llm_api
+# llmatic
 Python based tool for improved LLM interactions using the OpenAI API package.

 #### VERSION = 1.2.0

 ## Overview

-This package is a Python-based LLM API tool that allows users to interact with multiple LLM APIs efficiently.
+This package is a Python-based LLM API tool that allows users to automate significant portions of interactions with multiple LLM APIs.
 It provides several powerful features, including automated system role selection, prompt refinement, iterative response parsing, and the ability to save identified code snippets as separate scripts.
 Additionally, it includes basic chain of thought enforcement in prompts and associative glyph representation in prompts.
 Whether you're looking for insightful project planning, code suggestions, scientific writer help, or just a simple chat interface, this package can streamline any interaction with the ChatGPT API.

 ## Requirement(s)
 - openai >= 1.59.0